If you date your cameras, you marry your lenses. That's because, unlike digital cameras, a well-chosen lens can serve you for a very long time.

 In the past, I was a lens speed freak and was willing to spend great sums of money to have very fast glass.
 I now realize that lust was misplaced.
-If I had it to do over again (and I do, and have) I would lean more on reasonably fast primes and here's why.
+If I had it to do over again (and I do, and have) I would lean more on reasonably fast primes.
+Here's why.

-This way, you get a stop (plus) faster at each focal length, backups throughout the 24-70mm range and you lose the most daunting aspect of the speed zoom: an expensive single point of failure.
+As compared to the speed zoom, the primes/slower zoom combo gives you a stop (plus) faster at each focal length and backups throughout the 24-70mm range.
+And you lose the most daunting aspect of the speed zoom: an expensive single point of failure.

 In general, remember this when it comes to ultra-fast DSLR lenses: you pay through the nose for them when you buy them.
 And then you pay again, in weight, every time you lug them around.
-Remember that cameras have amazing high-ISO performance these days.
+Cameras have amazing high-ISO performance these days.
 And they are just going to get better as we go.

-As for my Fuji lenses, it is pretty hard to go wrong with their primes (although I'm not a huge fan of the 60mm macro…) But the others are small, gorgeous and fast.
+As for my Fuji lenses, it is pretty hard to go wrong with their primes.
+They are small, gorgeous and fast.
 I love the built-in 23mm (35 equiv.) of the X100s.
 It's sharp wide open and it has beautiful flare when you point it right into the sun as seen above.
 It's my most-used lens.
 Which is a good thing, given that it's welded to X100s.

 Painted Hall, Greenwich, UK with Fuji 14mm/2.8